markomanninen/hyml/doc/index.rst

 5. tag validation and attribute minimizing with html4 and html5 macros
 6. custom div, class, and id handlers for html

+You can use HyML for:

+* static xml/xhtml/html content and file generation
+* generating html code for Jupyter Notebook for example
+* attached it to the server for dynamic html output generation
+* practice and study
+* challenge your imagination

 If you want to skip the nostalgic background rationale part, you can jump straight to the `installation <http://hyml.readthedocs.io/en/latest/#installation>`__ and the `documentation <http://hyml.readthedocs.io/en/latest/#documentation>`__ part.